The Crazy Story Of How "Clue" Went From Forgotten Flop To Cult Triumph

 Finally, Lynn turned to Tim Curry.
 Already a cult hero from his role as Dr. Frank-N-Furter in The Rocky Horror Picture Show, Curry clearly had the theatricality the role required, and a satisfactorily high enough profile for the studio.
-As an added bonus, “I’d known Tim forever,” says Lynn — they had gone to school together.
-He was in.
-(Curry suffered a major stroke in July 2012 and was unavailable to be interviewed for this story.)
+As an added bonus, "I'd known Tim forever," says Lynn — they had gone to boarding school together.

 For the cast, part of the attraction was to Lynn's screenplay.
 "The jokes were making me laugh out loud," says Michael McKean, cast as Mr. Green after making his name on Laverne & Shirley and in This Is Spinal Tap.
 "I thought, Yeah, they made this into a real story — a silly-ass story."
 As we discuss the movie over French fries at a Los Angeles diner, I ask him if he found the idea of basing a movie on a board game to be crass or silly.
 McKean waves me off.
 "There's a very good movie called The Set-Up, Robert Wise boxing picture, which is based on a poem that's barely one page long about a boxing match," he says.
 "You could make a good movie or a shitty one, based on anything."